Trampoline Pattern in Java: Mastering Recursion Without Stack Overflow

 Wikipedia says

-listeners.
-The time overhead of a reflection call is traded for the space overhead of an inner
+In Java, trampoline refers to using reflection to avoid using inner classes, for example in event listeners.
+The time overhead of a reflection call is traded for the space overhead of an inner class.
+Trampolines in Java usually involve the creation of a GenericListener to pass events to an outer class.

-Here's the Trampoline implementation in Java.
+Here's the Trampoline

-returned instance is done.
+, stopping once the returned instance is done

 public interface Trampoline<T> {